Matt-Hax/Matt-Hax.github.io/_ctf/CorrelationOne.md

 date: 2025-06-15
 ---

-## Basic Web Exploitation Challenge
+## Recon Challenge
+## Matthew McClintock 6/15/25

-This is a walkthrough on 'Hoasted Toasted', one of the challenges in the 2025 CorrelationOne CTF Event hosted by the DoD.
+This is a walkthrough of 'Hoasted Toasted', one of the challenges in the 2025 CorrelationOne CTF Event hosted by the DoD.
+This room was worth 150 points.

 ---